-From the outset, the Vaccine Cell, the emergency national vaccine rollout programme set up by DHSE and NHSE / I was faced with managing a huge logistical operation.
-Rolling out a vaccination programme to an entire nation is massively challenging, especially when racing against time in order to save lives.
+From the outset, the Vaccine Cell, the emergency national vaccine rollout programme set up by DHSE and NHS England was faced with managing a huge logistical operation.
+Rolling out a vaccination programme to an entire nation is massively challenging, especially when racing against time to save lives.

 What we did

 Planning, preparation and operational management were crucial and Practicus is proud to have played a small, but important role in supporting the NHS from the beginning of the programme with the delivery of key experts, at the heart of the vaccine logistics and operations.
 Our highly skilled and experienced Interim Consultants provided much needed supply chain experience, engagement and programme leadership.
-Bringing external and non-NHS experience they drew upon knowledge gained from working internationally to deliver complex programmes.
-This was particularly evident in the delivery of key aspects of vaccine distribution to a diverse range of centres and the swift scaling up of the operation as more vaccine became available to the general public.
+They brought external and non-NHS experience and drew upon knowledge gained from working internationally to deliver complex programmes.
+This was particularly evident in the delivery of key aspects of vaccine distribution to a diverse range of centres and the swift scaling up of the operation as more vaccines became available to the general public.
 The team were brought into the programme to implement the vaccine and non-vaccine supply chains and were instrumental in the operationalisation of the Vaccine Centres around the country.
-Working with the NHS, other contracted organisations and the MOD, they helped to ensure correct site placements for the rollout and to meet all their requirements in the most effective manner, whilst bringing value for money to the public purse.
+Working with the NHS, other contracted organisations and the MOD, they helped to ensure correct site placements for the rollout and to meet all their requirements most effectively, whilst bringing value for money to the public purse.